 Things get slightly more complex when your bookmaker offers you odds that are expressed in reverse i.e. the fraction contains an integer numerator that is smaller than its integer denominator like so 4/5, in which case you can possibly collect 4 units in winnings with a 5-unit bet.
 When this happens, it is said that the odds are “against” a given outcome occurring.

 Of course, this gives you poor value because you need to risk more money than the amount you can potentially win.
-The calculations for the wins, however, are performed according to the same formula.
+At SuperBettingSites, we hope that punters will always be able to find the best odds and make bets with the biggest potential.
+This is why we provide a way to calculate your potential win no matter how the odds are looking.
+When the odds are expressed in reverse, the calculations are still performed according to the same formula.
 The complexity stems more from punters having to perform a bit more difficult calculations.
 Here is how it works in a few quick examples:

 - $10 x (4/6) = $6.66 in net profits

 - $10 x (2/5) = $4.00 in net profits

 - $10 x (1/4) = $2.50 in net profits

 You can also use the odds to calculate the implied probability of a given bet and convert it into a percentage figure.
 So let’s try an example where you are backing a horse, say Northern Star, to win the Kentucky Derby at odds of 6/1.
 What you need to do is divide the denominator of the fraction by the sum total of the numerator and the denominator and then multiply it by 100 to convert the result into a percentage figure, like this 1 / (6 + 1) = 1 / 7 = 0.142 x 100 = 14.28.
 Therefore, the likelihood of Northern Star winning the Kentucky Derby is not particularly high at approximately 14.3% so you may have to think twice before you stake money on this horse.